Work, Energy, and Power notes

 Climbing Stairs

-A 70 kg person climbing a 3 m staircase in 5 seconds:
+A 70 kg person climbing a 3 m staircase in 5 seconds exerts power by working against gravity:

 Electric Motor